 Mobeus is a private equity house with a strong track record of VCT management.
 In the past its four VCTs have predominantly invested in MBOs; however since the VCT rule change in 2015 they have built up an experienced growth investing team, led by Trevor Hope (formerly of the ProVen VCTs).
 Mobeus is good at structuring deals and focuses on mid-stage growth companies; investors will continue to be exposed to the MBO portfolio although this will be replaced over time.

-Recent rule changes should have little impact on this VCT as it has always been focused on earlier stage growth-oriented companies.
+This VCT has always been focused on earlier stage growth-oriented companies.
 This huge VCT, at £425 million in size, has around 55 companies across a wide range of sectors.
 The focus is on backing talented entrepreneurs.
 It has backed some notable winners in the past including Zoopla, SwiftKey and Graze.
+You can now also invest using an existing ISA.

 Albion Capital (formerly Albion Ventures) manages six VCTs; it is one of the longest established VCT managers.
 The funds have a broad spread of underlying investments in earlier-stage technology, more mature asset backed businesses, renewable energy, healthcare and education, and a strong credible team managing these.

-This new share class for the longstanding Downing Four VCT is looking to raise £10 million (with a further over-allotment of £10m) to invest in early-stage healthcare, biotechnology and life sciences businesses.
+This new share class for the longstanding Downing Four VCT is looking to raise up to £20 million to invest in early-stage healthcare, biotechnology and life sciences businesses.
 Downing is the overall manager, but will use the skills of specialist healthcare investor BioScience Managers to source and manage deals.

 Generalist VCT with a focus on growth businesses, particularly in software and computer services.
 Now co-invests alongside Draper Esprit which should enhance deal flow and opportunities to invest in larger more established businesses.